 The amount of money you save will be unique to your circumstances and as we know, savings is only one measure of a household’s wealth.

 There is no one size fits all method to saving more and there is no magical answer that I can confidently say will work for everyone.
 However, there are some common budgeting frameworks by which you can set and forget to grow your savings.

 A popular budgeting technique is the 50/30/20 Monthly budget where you allocate 20% to savings automatically each month.
 30% goes towards your discretionary spend and 50% contributes to your actual needs.
 This is a simple yet powerful method for managing your budget and savings rate.

 Whatever path you choose to manage your saving, you should definitely keep track of your finance and understanding how much you should be saving is key to this.
 You’re never too late to save, but the earlier you start, the quicker you’ll reach financial freedom.
 Good luck on your journey.

 FAQs - Average Savings Rates in the UK By Age

 If you’re reading this blog, you’re not average.
-Of course acknowledge these average saving rates and understanding them, but commit to forget them immediately and read above!
+Of course, acknowledge these average saving rates and understand them, but commit to forget them immediately and read the above!